-But although the country's listed pharmaceutical wholesalers, API and Sigma, had a great 2012 - up 81 per cent and 36 per cent respectively - hundreds of job losses were confirmed in the final months of the year from drug companies Pfizer Australia, GlaxoSmithKline, Eli Lilly and MSD Australia.
+But although Australia's listed pharmaceutical wholesalers API and Sigma had a rollicking year - up 81 per cent and 36 per cent, respectively - hundreds of job losses were confirmed in the final months of last year from drug companies Pfizer Australia, GlaxoSmithKline, Eli Lilly and MSD Australia.

-The cuts came as the federal government sought to reduce soaring health costs and global blockbuster drugs, such as cholesterol treatments, came off patent to face tougher competition from generic manufacturers.
+The cuts came as the federal government sought to cut soaring health costs and as global blockbuster drugs such as cholesterol treatments came off patent to face stiffer competition from generic manufacturers.

-Brendan Shaw, chief executive of industry body Medicines Australia, recently noted that the Pharmaceutical Benefits Scheme, which subsidises Australians' cost of medicines, had soared from a $173 million annual cost to the government to $9 billion.
+Brendan Shaw, the chief executive of industry body Medicines Australia, recently noted that the pharmaceutical benefits scheme - which subsidises Australians' cost of medicines - has soared from a $173 million annual cost to the government to $9 billion.

-But since its inception in 1972, patient contributions to the PBS had remained at about 0.1 per cent of gross domestic product, he said in a speech last year.
+But since its inception in 1972, patient contributions to the PBS have remained at about 0.1 per cent of gross domestic product, Dr Shaw said in a speech last year.

-Forecasting firm IMS Health had predicted global spending on medicines would reach $1 trillion this year, driven by emerging markets including China, India and Thailand, Dr Shaw said.
+And forecasting firm IMS Health has predicted global spending on medicines would reach $1 trillion this year, driven by emerging markets including China, India and Thailand, Dr Shaw said.

-"In the Australian prescription medicines industry we've seen the knock-on effect of these changes already, such as AstraZeneca's decision to keep its Sydney manufacturing plant open, and actually expand it, to meet the rising demand for asthma and [chronic obstructive pulmonary disease] medicines in China."
+"In the Australian prescription medicines industry we've seen the knock-on effect of these changes already, such as AstraZeneca's decision to keep its Sydney manufacturing plant open, and actually expand it, to meet the rising demand for asthma and COPD [chronic obstructive pulmonary disease] medicines in China.